 Jim shot him a look, one that normally went to people who weren't his best friend.
 "Something wrong with the other five chairs in this very large room, Bones?"

 "I like it here.
 Something wrong with here?"
 He wished Jim would hurry the hell up with the bottle.

 "Here is fine."
 Christine let her hand fall languidly on his knee, probably having no idea what that little touch did to him.
 "The rain sounds pretty."

 "One of the best things about growing up here."

-"I used to listen to the rain in Iowa, hide out in the shed behind our house.
+"I used to listen to the rain in Iowa.
+I'd hide out in the shed behind our house.
 Just me and the spiders and the rain."
 Jim handed McCoy the bottle.
 "I hated our house once my stepfather got there.
 He ruined it."

 "Ruined it how?"
 Christine's voice was soft, as if she could ease the story out of Jim, but McCoy knew he'd clam up.
 Only a teaser, that's all he ever gave when it came to his now long-gone stepdaddy.

 "He just did."
-Jim put his head back, stared up at the ceiling.
+Jim put his head back and stared up at the ceiling.
 "Distant memory, right, Chris?
 It doesn't matter."
 He held his hand out for the bottle and McCoy obliged.

 "Very distant, Jim.
 And things have changed.
 You're in Starfleet now."
 McCoy smiled at him.

 "Days like today...they make me wonder why I—"